MikeXXd/GameHub_2/README.md

 By the end of this course, you'll have a solid understanding of React and be able to build real-world applications with React and TypeScript.

 You can find the full course at: https://codewithmosh.com

+PROBLEM WITH TS UNION TYPES SOLUTION =>
+Expression produces a union type that is too complex to represent.ts(2590) Mosh addresses that somewhere.
+Search for “Typesript version” in the command palette and select “use workspace version”.